dentarg/auth0-blog/_posts/2018-02-08-developing-games-with-react-redux-and-svg-part-2.markdown

 ## Previously, on Part 1

 In [the first part of this series](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1/), you have used [`create-react-app`](https://github.com/facebookincubator/create-react-app) to bootstrap your React application and you have installed and configured Redux to manage the game state.
 After that, you have learned how to use SVG with React components while creating game elements like `Sky`, `Ground`, the `CannonBase`, and the `CannonPipe`.
-In the end, you've added the aiming capability to your cannon by using an event listener and a [JavaScript interval](https://www.w3schools.com/jsref/met_win_setinterval.asp) to trigger a Redux *action* that updates the `CannonPipe` angle.
+Finally, you added the aiming capability to your cannon by using an event listener and a [JavaScript interval](https://www.w3schools.com/jsref/met_win_setinterval.asp) to trigger a Redux *action* that updates the `CannonPipe` angle.

-These accomplishments paved the way to understand how you can create your game (and other animations) with React, Redux, and SVG.
+These actions paved the way to understand how you can create your game (and other animations) with React, Redux, and SVG.

 > **Note:** If, for whatever reason, you don't have the code created in [the first part of the series](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1/), you can simply clone it from [this GitHub repository](https://github.com/auth0-blog/aliens-go-home-part-1).
 After cloning it, you will be able to follow the instructions in the sections that follow.

 ## Creating More SVG React Components

 The subsections that follow will show you how to create the rest of your game elements.
 Although they might look lengthy, they are quite simple and similar.
-Probably, you will be able to follow the instruction on these subsections in a matter of minutes.
+You may even be able to follow the instructions in a matter of minutes.

 After this section, you will find the most interesting topics of this part of the series.
 These topics are entitled *Making Flying Objects Appear Randomly* and *Using CSS Animation to Move Flying Objects*.